Prostheses are the most popular way of restoring missing teeth. But the price can shock you, especially for the same-day dentures.

-Be wary of scams, however.
+Be wary of “cheap dentures online” scams such as “$99 dentures”.
 Some organizations, who impersonate charities, simply want to collect patient data and never actually provide any services.
 Before releasing your personal data, make sure to verify the legitimacy of such programs.

 Reach out to health centers